jessmartin/writings/css_html_the_way/css_slides.markdown

 # Structure your CSS properly

-CSS document should be ordered according to localizing the styles for a specific element, in the following order:
+The CSS should be ordered in the following order for easy browsing:

-* Reset all styles
 * Sensible application-wide defaults for standard HTML tags (i.e, body, headers, links, etc)
 * Styles by section:
   * Header styles